This Breakfast Crème Brûlée is a lighter take on the classic dessert, and is a creamy, custardy solution to all your breakfast needs and wants.

-Whisk egg yolks until they lighten in color.
-Add milk, vanilla, zest, and coconut (optional), and whisk to incorporate.
+- Whisk egg yolks until they lighten in color.
+Add milk, vanilla, zest, 2 TB sugar, and coconut (optional).
+Whisk to incorporate.

-Bake 30-40 minutes, until the edges are cooked and the center is still soft.
-(Note: 2% milk tends to cook more quickly than coconut milk-- cook time will depend on ingredients used.)
+- Bake 30-40 minutes, until the edges are cooked and the center is still soft.
+(Note: Cow milk tends to cook more quickly than coconut milk-- cook time will depend on ingredients used.)

 - Remove from oven and allow to cool.
 Refrigerate at least 2 hours or up to 2 days.